Trilarion/opensourcegames/README.md

 Help: [MarkDown Help](https://help.github.com/articles/github-flavored-markdown), [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+See also the [statistics](games/statistics.md) page showing interesting infos about code repositories, usage of licenses etc.

 ## Background

 I love open source projects and games and I currently learn about building systems.
 I see the following benefits of this database